SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 moisture and available key miner- als.
-Once the feeding has ended, the grotto gatherer uses its acidic properties to seep through the bedrock toward its next “victim."
+Once the feeding has ended, the grotto gatherer uses its acidic properties to seep through the bedrock toward its next "victim."
 Grotto gatherers draw their name from the unusual side

 Mechanical 0D